-Intimate partner violence: Fighting for a safer connection
+Intimate partner violence: Fighting for a safe connection

 Lieven Migerode and Jeff Slootmaeckers